faical-allou/flocals-app/README.md

 # flocals-app

-This app requires an endpoint that you can find [here](https://github.com/faical-allou/flocals) if you want to run your own.
+This app requires an endpoint whose repo is [here](https://github.com/faical-allou/flocals) if you want to run your own instance.
-You can also use the current herokuapp running here: 'https://flocals.herokuapp.com' with the caveat that it is not maintained, goes to sleep after 30min of inactivity, is load restricted and could be terminated anytime.
+Otherwise, you can also use the current herokuapp running here: 'https://flocals.herokuapp.com' with the caveat that it is not maintained, goes to sleep after 30min of inactivity, is load restricted and could be terminated anytime.

 To get started you also need a few external accounts (free and freemium):
 + Expo: https://expo.io/